living-atlases/generator-living-atlas/README.md

 ## Options

-- You can use `--debug` to see some debug info.
+- Use `--replay` to reuse all the previous responses and regenerate the inventories with some new modification (or improvements if you update this repo).
+More info below.
-- And `--replay` to use all the previous responses and regenerate the inventories with some modification.
+- Also, you can use `--debug` to see some debug info.

 ## Screens